Rooders/MarkdownComp/ARR-June-Response.md

 - Manual analysis of two-stage training, i.e., the system of *Merging 1&2* in Tables 4 and 5, including case studies, error statistics, etc.
 - Manual comparison for addressing discourse problems, such as anaphora and ellipsis.

 Meanwhile, we would also appreciate any further suggestions you might have in this regard.
-And again, if our revision in Section 4.3 and Appendix H can address this issue to some extent, we sincerely hope that you would consider raising your evaluation score for this work.
+Again, if our revision in Section 4.3 and Appendix H can address this issue to some extent, we sincerely hope that you would consider raising your evaluation score for this work.

 ## Response for Reviewer 3

-We sincerely appreciate your comments in the April and June review circles.
-These comments are invaluable for further perfecting this work.
-Our response in this review round as follows:
+We sincerely appreciate your comments in both the April and June review circles.
+We are thankful that our revisions have successfully addressed most of the issues identified in the earlier version.
+Our response in this review round is as follows:

 **Q**: The datasets are pretty small.
 It is still unclear whether concatenation-based approaches would catch up to the proposed approach on larger datasets.
 The appendix (I) includes some experiments with moderately larger training sets, but these are still far from production-level scale.

-**A**: On the one hand, due to the scarcity of publicly available parallel discourse corpora, it may be very difficult to verify the effectiveness of our proposed approach on production-level corpora.
-Therefore, we use a comparable, even larger, dataset scale with some related works, such as the 240K dataset scale used by Wu et al., Zheng et al., and Petrick et al.
+**A**: On the one hand, the limited availability of publicly accessible parallel document-level corpora can make it quite challenging to assess the effectiveness of our proposed approach with production-level data.
+The dataset used in our experiments is comparable to, or even larger than, the parallel document-level dataset utilized in some related work, e.g., Wu et al., Zheng et al., and Petrick et al.

 On the other hand, we further extend the dataset scale in Appendix I to 1 million and verify the effectiveness of our approach.